Ministry-of-CBT/Gregic-Documents/README.md

-# Gregic-Documents
+# Gregic Documents

-An attempt to write gregification lore, maintained by the Ministry of CBT for everyone's use
+An attempt to write gregification lore, maintained by the Ministry of CBT for everyone's use, now hosted on github.